 You can’t give an addict choice, especially when their decisions affect you personally.
 By setting both personal and emotional boundaries, your loved addict will have clear expectations to follow.

 Boundaries And Addiction

 Things can be a bit harsh, but their addiction recovery will depend upon you powering through it.
-Make it clear that from now on you will not be enabling them by providing money which is likely to be used for drugs, alcohol or anything related to their addiction.
+Make it clear that from now on you will not be enabling them by providing money that is likely to be used for drugs, alcohol, or anything related to their addiction.

-How Do You Tell Your Loved One About The Boundaries?
+How Do You Tell Yours Loved One About The Boundaries?